ManticoreGamesInc/platform-documentation/docs/getting_started/my_first_game/functionality.md

 !!! note
     The order of items in the Hierarchy is the order in which they'll be executed.
 Scripts dealing with game logic are best placed at the top!

-We are going to update the game when the player has picked up all the possible coins.
-First, we'll need a new Text Control which we'll name `CoinUI` which will only show up when the game is over, alerting the player all coins have been collected.
-Remember to make 'CoinUI' a child of the 'Client Context'.
+Let's make a new script for game logic.
 Add the following code to `CoinGameLogic`:

 ```lua

 -- Get the folder containing all the coin objects
 local coinFolder = game:FindObjectByName("Coins")